FHTW-AI25/DataEngineering/README.md

 - As a user I can see when the last earthquake was within xxx km of the place yyy, so that I am up-to-date about the latest earthquake.
 - As a user I can see a heatmap of earthquake frequencies across the world in the last 24 hours / 365 days, so that I can easily recognize heavily impacted regions.
 - As a user I can filter earthquakes by magnitude, so that I only see events that feel relevant to me.
-- As a person who lives near the beach, I would like to know if there was tsunami near my place in the last few weeks/months or alerted when there is one
-- As a non technical user, I can ask the system any earthquakes data using just a natural language, such as “show me any earthquakes event with magnitude higher than 3.0 in Austria in the last 30 days and sorted by date”
-- As a user I can sort earthquakes by most recent, strongest or nearest to my location so I can scan for events that matter to me.
 - As a user I can toggle between different map views like satellite or terrain, so that I can view the impact location from different angles.
 - As a user I can use speed through a certain time period, so that I can check how many earthquakes occurred in that time period.